-Editor’s note: This is the first of two articles we will be publishing concerning community energy and the benefits that it offers.
+Editor’s note: This is the first of three articles we will be publishing concerning community energy and the benefits that it offers.
 The second article can be seen here.

 Historically, energy has been local.
 Settlements were built near natural resources such as wood for fire or water to turn millstones, progressing into small scale utilities, producing energy and distributing it to the surroundings.
 Progressively, due to the greater generation capacities of oil, gas and coal, more centralised energy systems, have led to energy being transmitted over long distances.

 We are now in the midst of a new energy era.
 With climate change an ever increasing concern, fossil fuel supplies rapidly declining and a fast growing energy hungry population, the world has increasingly turned to renewable energy as a solution.
 Energy generation from solar, wind, hydro and other renewable sources offers a viable way to reduce carbon emissions, reduce the demand for finite resources and improve environmental health.

 In order to maximise the social, economic, health, and environmental benefits of renewable energy there is a need for more community ownership and participation.
 It is in many ways ironic that societal progress gave birth to centralized generation and it is now that same progress that requires us to go back to our local roots.